 It’s summer time and the jobs are where?Published 8:46am Tuesday, June 5, 2012

-It seems that the mantra for seeking political office these days is akin to the well-known phrase from the real estate business that offers the greatest opportunity for an easy sale: “location, location, location.”cooling
+It seems that the mantra for seeking political office these days is akin to the well-known phrase from the real estate business that offers the greatest opportunity for an easy sale: “location, location, location.”

 Politically speaking, the candidate seeking office this year is not selling real estate, but let’s change the word and put it into a phrase similar to the above mentioned: “jobs, jobs, jobs.”
 And I’m not talking about Steve.